 Centre for Comparative and Evolutionary Psychology

-Within the Centre, we are exploring the origins of mind and behaviour through the consideration of evolutionary processes and the comparison of humans with other animals.
+Within the Centre (and in our Dog Cognition Centre) we are exploring the origins of mind and behaviour through the consideration of evolutionary processes and the comparison of humans with other animals.
+We're interested in how social structures are formed and how we can apply evolutionary thinking to understand today's problems.

 Our research covers the following topics: